hatchteam/twigs/readme.md

 ## Module: GlobalHotkeys

 GlobalHotkeys allows you to assign actions to specific keyboard key combinations.
+In order for it to work, add the 'twg-global-hotkeys' directive to the top-element of your angular application (e.g. the html-element in a single page application)

 ### Globally defined hotkeys
 Globally defined hotkeys are available on all pages (except if explicitly overridden by path-specific hotkeys).
 You can define them in the **run** function of your Application's main module.